Evols/sparly-web/README.md

 - Stripe for payments (let's face it, Stripe is so easy to use it kinda feels like cheating)
 - MongoDB for the database (we actually used MongoDB Atlas, but you can host it basically anywhere)
 - Unsplash to have access to a huge library of images, so the users can use them for their websites

+The backend needs to be configured to work.
+As such, copy the `.env` file to a `.env.local`, and fill it to run it locally.
+For deployed builds (to AWS), you'll need to have a `env_local` secret, that contains the (filled) env file.

 Do note that the project was made by French people for French people, so the pages are written in French, with no i18n implemented.